epiccastle/bbssh/docs/00-overview.md

 ```

 > **Note:** if you are running an ssh-agent and you have a relevant key you may not be asked for your password. bbssh supports authentication by ssh agent.

+## Copyright

+Copyright (c) Crispin Wellington.
+All rights reserved.

+The use and distribution terms for this software are covered by the
+Eclipse Public License 2.0 which can be found in `LICENSE`.